Camping coach: LMSR locations

-Coronation week 1937
+Coronation week 1937 on the LMS

 Caravans were relocated during coronation week in 1937 when around fifty vehicles were moved to the London area to provide accommodation for parties wishing to witness the coronation.
 In the usual LMS way they were sited in colonies, the final disposition of the coaches is uncertain but they were planned to be at Watford North Goods Yard, Rickmansworth, Croxley Green and possibly St Albans Abbey.
 The LMS had also proposed providing additional porters to assist the campers.

 Great Western Railway

 In a similar way to the LMS the Great Western Railway (GWR) introduced their camp coach holidays scheme in 1934 after they had seen the initial success of the LNER scheme.
 They converted 19 vehicles for use in 1934 and more each year reaching a total of 65 vehicles by the outbreak of World War II.

-Construction and layout
+GWR construction and layout

 17 of the 19 initial coach conversions were very similar to the LNER camping coaches, they were conversions of redundant 31 ft 6-wheel carriage stock, the conversion resulted in two bedrooms, one with two berths and the other with four all running across the coach.
 There was no internal corridor, toilet or plumbing.
 The 18th conversion was similar but the donor coach had been a suburban four-wheeler with a lower ceiling and was slightly shorter at 28 ft.

 The 19th conversion was different, it was based on a 46 ft 6 in long former slip coach.
 This camp coach had ten berths by the provision of an additional four-berth compartment.

 Subsequent conversions were made to a variety of 4, 6 and 8 wheel vehicles including some that had been built as convertible for the broad or standard gauge, this variety meant that the GWR was able to offer camp coaches of different sizes.
 They allocated coaches to either type A, B, C or D: